 Less commonly, yellow nails may be linked to underlying health conditions such as:

-⚠️ If yellowing is paired with pain, swelling, or severe thickening, consult a healthcare professional.
+⚠️ If yellowing is paired with pain, swelling, or extreme thickening, consult a healthcare professional.

 How to Tell If Yellow Toenails Are Caused by Fungus